vikashmobileclinic/AndroidSpyServer/README.md

 ## Disclaimer
 <b>VMCSpy Provides no warranty with this software and will not be responsible for any direct or indirect damage caused due to the usage of this tool.<br>
-XploitSPY is built for Educational Purpose.
+VMCSpy is built for Educational Purpose.
 Use at your own Risk.</b>

 <br>
 <p align="center">Made with ❤️ By <a href="https://github.com/vikashmobileclinic/AndroidSpyServer">Mr.Chauhan</a></p>